Wednesday 27 to Friday 29 September 2017, ACU North Sydney

 The symposium organising committee is led by co convenors Kevin Dudeney and Janette Telford and includes Rowena Brannigan, Punitha Fredriksson, Matthew Griffiths, Troy Mason and Linda Tu.

-Abstracts can be viewed by clicking on the presentation title.
+Abstracts can be viewed by clicking on the presentation title in the above program.
+Please view available papers and presentations through the above program.

 Edmund Balnaves has served in academia, government and business roles covering both library services and information technology.
 In the last 20 years through his business, Prosentient Systems, he has provided local and international libraries with information technology for collaborative document delivery, digital library systems and library management systems.
 He also supports the Asia-Pacific document delivery networks, including GratisNet and ALIES.
 In his professional capacity he is also an advocate for open source, open access and the information technology needs of libraries (particularly the "specials) through IFLA, ALIA and through international library development projects sponsored by the International Parliamentary Union.